-Ham is one item that often goes on sale, especially around any holiday – I usually don’t do a spiral sliced (they’re pricier – but I picked this one up on a super sale after Christmas) and I generally like the shank end; though it looks like less meat, the bone makes up for it by making an amazing broth for some of my favorite Soups.
+Ham is one item that often goes on sale, especially around any holiday – I usually don’t do a spiral-sliced (they’re pricier – but I picked this one up on a super sale after Christmas) and I generally like the shank end; though it looks like less meat, the bone makes up for it by making an amazing broth for some of my favorite Soups.
 If you’re interested in taking that bone and making an amazing stock in your Instant Pot or on the stove, check out my post for Best Ham Stock.
 Make a big pot of stock and you can make a couple of soups!

 Even though a ham costs a bit of money in initial outlay, it can make several meals (See my 12 Days of Ham) so I’ll tag this as a Bargain Meal of the Week.
-Since I’ve made this Not Your Father’s Root Beer & Bourbon Ham, I’ll be throwing down my Ham & Parmesan Risotto as a secondary meal and tossing some into my Original Cheese Zombies.
+I’ll be throwing down my Ham & Parmesan Risotto as a secondary meal and tossing some into my Original Cheese Zombies.

 Not Your Father's Root Beer & Bourbon Glazed Ham